Nvidia GTC — The Year of Physical AI

 Anthropic just shipped a tons of new features for Claude Code, it's clear is becoming an OpenClaw competitor:

-claude --dangerously-skip-permissions, I do! --auto-mode replaces that by having subagents checking before confirming changes./compact the context.
+claude --dangerously-skip-permissions, I do!--auto-modereplaces that by having subagents checking before confirming changes. - Computer Use, allows Claude to control your desktop apps and browser.

 "To manage growing demand for Claude we're adjusting our 5 hour session limits for free/Pro/Max subs during peak hours.
 Your weekly limits remain unchanged.
 During weekdays between 5am–11am PT / 1pm–7pm GMT, you'll move through your 5-hour session limits faster than before."